Roslaan001/altsch-sec-semester-exam/Readme.md

 ---

+### Step 3.
+Networking Configuration

+**Steps:**

+1. **Allow HTTP Traffic:**
+   - I ensured the security group allows inbound traffic on port 80 (HTTP) and port 443 (HTTPS).
+   - I also ensured the security group allows inbound SSH traffic on port 22 (SSH)

+2. **Access the Web Page:**
+   - I access the public IP address (13.219.103.15) from any browser and it is displaying my dynamic webpage.

-## Step 3: Getting a subdomain from no-ip for configuration of HTTPS
+### Step 3: Getting a subdomain from no-ip for configuration of HTTPS

 __no-ip.com__ [no-ip](https://www.noip.com/) is where I got my subdomain, No-IP is a service that provides Dynamic DNS (DDNS) and Managed DNS hosting.
 It allows users to map a fixed hostname to a dynamically changing IP address, enabling remote access to devices and services.
 No-IP's services also include Managed DNS, which provides reliable and redundant DNS hosting for websites.
 On getting to the website, I signed up with my google account, create a hostname (subdomain), input my EC2 IP address, chose a record and generated the hostname with DDNS key then waited a bit for no-ip to match my fixed subdomain name to the EC2 IP address, I got a subdomain with the name **roslaan.ddns.net** as shown in the image below

 ![image description](images/no-ip%20image.png)

 ## Step 4: Bonus Task (optional) Securing the webpage with HTTPS

 Configuring a website with HTTPS is very important because:

 - it secures your website from hacker,
 - it enhances security and data integrity,
 - it improves Search Engine Optimization (SEO)